webpack/webpack-cli/OPTIONS.md

   --no-module-parser-javascript-dynamic-unknown-context-critical                     Negative 'module-parser-javascript-dynamic-unknown-context-critical' option.
   --module-parser-javascript-dynamic-unknown-context-recursive                       Enable recursive directory lookup when using the require function in a not statically analyse-able way.
   --no-module-parser-javascript-dynamic-unknown-context-recursive                    Negative 'module-parser-javascript-dynamic-unknown-context-recursive' option.
-  --module-parser-javascript-dynamic-unknown-context-reg-exp <value>                 Sets the regular expression when using the require function in a not statically analyse-able way.
+  --module-parser-javascript-dynamic-unknown-context-reg-exp [value]                 Sets the regular expression when using the require function in a not statically analyse-able way.
+  --no-module-parser-javascript-dynamic-unknown-context-reg-exp                      Negative 'module-parser-javascript-dynamic-unknown-context-reg-exp' option.
   --module-parser-javascript-dynamic-unknown-context-request <value>                 Sets the request when using the require function in a not statically analyse-able way.
-  --module-parser-javascript-dynamic-url                                             Enable/disable parsing of new URL() syntax.
+  --module-parser-javascript-dynamic-url [value]                                     Enable/disable parsing of new URL() syntax.
   --no-module-parser-javascript-dynamic-url                                          Negative 'module-parser-javascript-dynamic-url' option.
-  --module-parser-javascript-dynamic-worker <value...>                               Specify a syntax that should be parsed as WebWorker reference.
+  --module-parser-javascript-dynamic-worker [value...]
+Specify a syntax that should be parsed as WebWorker reference.
 'Abc' handles 'new Abc()', 'Abc from xyz' handles 'import { Abc } from "xyz"; new Abc()', 'abc()' handles 'abc()', and combinations are also possible.
 Disable or configure parsing of WebWorker syntax like new Worker() or navigator.serviceWorker.register().
+  --no-module-parser-javascript-dynamic-worker                                       Negative 'module-parser-javascript-dynamic-worker' option.
   --module-parser-javascript-dynamic-worker-reset                                    Clear all items provided in configuration.
 Disable or configure parsing of WebWorker syntax like new Worker() or navigator.serviceWorker.register().
   --module-parser-javascript-dynamic-wrapped-context-critical                        Enable warnings for partial dynamic dependencies.
   --no-module-parser-javascript-dynamic-wrapped-context-critical                     Negative 'module-parser-javascript-dynamic-wrapped-context-critical' option.
   --module-parser-javascript-dynamic-wrapped-context-recursive                       Enable recursive directory lookup for partial dynamic dependencies.
   --no-module-parser-javascript-dynamic-wrapped-context-recursive                    Negative 'module-parser-javascript-dynamic-wrapped-context-recursive' option.
   --module-parser-javascript-dynamic-wrapped-context-reg-exp <value>                 Set the inner regular expression for partial dynamic dependencies.
-  --module-parser-javascript-esm-amd                                                 You can pass `false` to disable AMD support.
   --no-module-parser-javascript-esm-amd                                              Negative 'module-parser-javascript-esm-amd' option.
   --module-parser-javascript-esm-browserify                                          Enable/disable special handling for browserify bundles.
   --no-module-parser-javascript-esm-browserify                                       Negative 'module-parser-javascript-esm-browserify' option.